battlecoder/zeppp/readme.md

 ## USING THE CLI

 You can run the CLI without parameters to see the available options, but here are some examples of what you can do with it:

+**Example 1**
 > zeppp-cli -c COM3 -i blink.hex -p

 This tells the CLI that the Arduino with the ZEPPP firmware is on COM3, then loads blink.hex, autodetects the connected PIC (this is implicit), and proceeds to "program" all the contents of the hex file on the detected PIC (-p is a shortcut for "Erase and Program All", since it's the most common operation).

+**Example 2**
 > zeppp-cli -c COM3 -wait 2000 -i blink.hex -p

-Same as before but we are using an Arduino that resets itself when a serial connection is established (most Arduino variants do, apparently, the only one i've not seen doing this is Arduino Nano), so we need to wait 2 seconds (2000 ms) before trying to send any command.
+Same as before but we are using an Arduino that resets itself when a serial connection is established, so we need to wait 2 seconds (2000 ms) before trying to send any command.

+---
+> **_NOTE:_**  Most Arduino variants equipped with a USB-Serial driver for programming (Arduino Uno, Nano, etc) need the **-wait** parameter with at least a delay of 2 seconds after the COM port is selected.
+This is because they automatically reset the microcontroller when a connection is eastablished to talk to the bootloader.
+The [Arduino Pro Mini](https://www.arduino.cc/en/pmwiki.php?n=Main/ArduinoBoardProMini) (The one without on-board USB Serial IC, that needs to be manually reset via push-button when programmed) is the only Arduino I've tested so far that doesn't need this, because it doesn't auto-resets on serial connections.
+---

+**Example 3**
 > zeppp-cli -c COM3 -ra -o full_pic_dump.hex

 Again, ZEPPP interface is assumed to be at COM3, the CLI autodetects the connected PIC, and proceeds to "read" the contents of all memory areas (-ra = Read All), saving all the read data to an HEX file.

+**Example 4**
 > zeppp-cli -c COM3 -i program_already_burned_in_the_pic.hex -va

 ZEPPP at COM3, The CLI will autodetect the connected PIC device and will read the contents from an hex file (that we presumably burned into the PIC beforehand).
 Then it will read and verify all the memory areas from the physical PIC, checking that they match the contents of the HEX file (-va = Verify All).

+**Example 5**
 > zeppp-cli -c COM3 -wait 2000 -d 16f628a -i file_with_only_eeprom_data.hex -pe

 A more complicated example: ZEPPP firmware is in COM3 and we need to wait the 2 seconds before sending commands because we are using an Arduino Pro mini that resets when you connect to it.
 After the pause, we tell the CLI that we expect a 16F628A (this will check the connected PIC and will refuse to continue if a different PIC is found), and then we read an hex file that only contains eeprom data, which we will proceed to program into the PIC without touching other memory areas (-pe = Program EEPROM only).

+## BUILDING THE CLI FROM SOURCE CODE
+You can skip this step if you use the [pre-compiled JAR](https://github.com/battlecoder/zeppp/blob/master/zeppp-cli.jar), which should work out of the box in most systems.

+If you want to build the tool yourself from the source code, you'll need [Apache Maven](https://maven.apache.org/) and the [Java JDK version 8 or better](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html).
+Once you have both working in your enviroment, building the CLI program only requires you to run:

+    > cd ZEPPP-cli
+    > mvn clean package

+The JAR will be copied to the root directory of the project automatically once it's built.

 ## CLOSING WORDS